jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 <figcaption>Salt Bits vs Size of all Rainbow Tables</figcaption>

-From the table above we can see that increases in the bits of salt used exponentially increases the storage required for the [rainbow tables](#rainbow-tables), and global storage increases at a relatively slower pace over time.
+From the table above we can see that increases in the bits of salt used exponentially increases the minimum storage required for the rainbow tables, and global storage increases at a relatively slower pace over time.

-From the table below we can see that **64-bits of salt** would be more than **sufficient** in all present day cases and **decades into the future** at the current data storage growth rate.
-If you want to be extra safe then you can choose 96-bits:
+From the table below we can see that **64-bits of salt** would be more than **sufficient** in all present day cases and **decades into the future** at the current data storage growth rate:

 | Salt Bits | Estimated Minimum Years of Protection |
 |-:|-|